 From the Straits Times.

 Today was too much even for him.
 Today, on his last cricketing day at Wankhede Stadium in Mumbai, even he, the impassive man, left the field forever with a stump in one hand and a tear wiped with the other.
+He was not alone, for this day – for those in the stadium and beyond – resembled an emotional mass.
+Sport has rarely seen the like of it.

 We didn’t have a television when he played his 1989 debut series in Pakistan.
 Scores suggest none of the matches came close to a result, with 28 being the highest number of wickets falling in the 1st test match of the series.
 Going by the high-strung emotion I remember experiencing in the ODI contests of the mid-90′s, one can imagine the pressure both teams must have played under in India-Pakistan cricket matches.
 The fact that Imran was “unhappy” with the drawn series while Srikkanth was “delighted” probably points to the superiority of the Pakistan test team.
 For India, the series belonged to S Manjrekar with 569 runs at an astounding average of 95 with a double-hundred, 1 hundred and 3 fifties.